Topl/BramblSc-docs/docs/Overview/Assumptions.md

 in protobuf specifications from which language specific definitions are generated.
 A few collection types are not defined in the protobuf specs:

+* `Option`
+  This is a very simple collection that either contains one element or None.
+It is used to indicate that a field or parameter may not have a value.
 * `Collection`
   This is an unordered collection.
 It provides operations to iterate over its contents and to determine if an object is an element of the collection.